 This he says that he writes in every Epistle, that no one may be able to counterfeit them, his subscription being subjoined as a great token.
 And he calls the prayer a salutation, showing that everything they then did was spiritual; even when it was proper to offer salutation, the thing was attended with advantage; and it was prayer, not merely a symbol of friendship.
 With this he began, and with it he ended, guarding with strong walls what he had said elsewhere, and laying safe foundations, he brought it also to a safe end.
 "Grace be unto you and peace," he says; and again, "The grace of our Lord Jesus Christ be with you all.
 Amen."
 This the Lord also promised, saying to His disciples, "Lo, I am with you alway, even unto the end of the world."
 (Matt. xxviii.
 20.)
 But this takes place when we are willing.
 For He will not be altogether with us, if we place ourselves at a distance.
 "I will be with you," He says, "always."
 Let us not therefore drive away grace.
 He tells us to withdraw from every brother that walketh disorderly.
-This was then a great evil, to be separated from the

-Corinthians he said, "With such a one no, not to eat."
-(I COR. v.
-II.)
+This was then a great evil, to be separated from the whole body of the brethren.
+By this indeed he punishes all, as elsewhere in his Epistle to the Corinthians he said, "With such a one no, not to eat."
+(1 Cor. v.
+11.)
 But now the majority do not think this a great evil.
 But all things are confounded and corrupted.
 With adulterers, with fornicators, with covetous persons, we mix freely, and as a matter of course.
 If we ought to withdraw ourselves from one who was only supported in idleness, how much more from the others.
-And that you may know how fearful a thing it was to be separated from the company of the brethren, and what advantage it produces to those who receive reproof with a right mind, hear how that man, who was puffed up with sin, who had proceeded to the extreme of wickedness, who had committed such fornication the excess of perversion--he after all, though such an one, was so bent down and humbled that Paul said, "Sufficient to such a one is this punishment which was inflicted by the many.
+And that you may know how fearful a thing it was to be separated from the company of the brethren, and what advantage it produces to those who receive reproof with a right mind, hear how that man, who was puffed up with sin, who had proceeded to the extreme of wickedness, who had committed such fornication as is not named even among the heathens, who was insensible of his wound-for this is the excess of perversion-he after all, though such an one, was so bent down and humbled that Paul said, "Sufficient to such a one is this punishment which was inflicted by the many.
 Wherefore confirm your love toward him."
-(2 COR. ii.
+(2 Cor. ii.
 6, 8.)
 For as a member separated from the rest of the body, so was he at that time.